 If you’re not willing to let go of your distractions, your immediate gratifications, and your current lifestyle, then meditation isn’t going to be able to help much.

-On the other end of this spectrum are the unrealistic goals we set for ourselves when first beginning to meditate.
+Now, the second category of meditation killers are the unrealistic goals we set for ourselves when first beginning to meditate.

-If you’re not used to dedicating 30 minutes 2x per day toward monitoring your breathing and listening to or labeling your innermost thoughts, then a better goal would be to build up to that level.
+If you’re not used to dedicating 30 minutes 2x per day toward monitoring your breathing and listening to or labeling your innermost thoughts, a better goal would be to set expectations that are challenging though attainable.

 Try 15 minutes 2x per day instead.
 Or try 5 minutes 3x per day.

-When your goal is to build up from this introductory level of meditation, as long as you do a little bit better each day, you’ll be well on your way to knowing what length of time is going to be right for you.
+When your goal is to build up from this introductory level of meditation, as long as you do a little bit better each day, you’ll be well on your way to knowing what length of time is going to be right for you in the long run.

 #5.
 Tag It On